brittyazel/DevTool/README.md

-# ViragDevTool Info
+# DevTool Info

-ViragDevTool is Lua World of Warcraft addon for addon-developers.
+DevTool is Lua World of Warcraft addon for addon-developers.
 The core functionality is similar to a debugger, and can be instrumental is visualizing tables, events, and function calls.